stuerp/foo_vis_spectrum_analyzer/README.md

 ## Change Log

+v0.6.1.0, 2024-01-xx

+* New: The cover art of the playing track can be used as background image.
+* New: The dominant colors of the cover art can be used to generate a gradient.
+* New: The outline color of the curve can be specified.

 v0.6.0.3, 2024-01-13

 * Improved: The sample window size for the FFT is now calculated based on the sample rate and the FFT size.